Asian-Pacific-CMP-seminars/asian-pacific-cmp-seminars.github.io/admin.md

 - Advertisement slides: https://docs.google.com/presentation/d/1Ctl0GiG-eZQdj0ceTsJ0gZVqp9hetc2WF08U5MS-Y_c/edit?usp=sharing
 The host can make a slideshow while waiting before the talk.
 Feel free to edit them if you want to advertise the conferences you organize.
-To make a recurring slideshow, you can do the following.
+To create a recurring slideshow, follow these steps.
   1. Click the "Slideshow" button on the upper right.
   2. Once it goes into the slideshow mode, click the three-dots button on the lower left.
   3. Hover your cursor over "Auto-play".
 Click "Play" and "Loop".